 Two full-scale Lickers (the 'Creature') were made.
 One was more detailed than the other and was capable of many movements (the jaw and lips could part open, the tongue could extend).
 The other was for wider shots where the whole body was seen.

 Opened with a $17.7 million dollar opening weekend.
 The second weekend's haul was down to $6.7 million and at the third weekend, it had nosedived down to $2.9 million.
 It fell out of the Top Ten after only 2 weeks, dropping from appearing at over 2500 screens down to just 67.
-Still, with a production budget of $32 million and a domestic gross of $40 million ($102 million worldwide), it is seen as a success and has spawned three sequels (2009).
+Still, with a production budget of $33 million and a domestic gross of $40 million ($102 million worldwide), it is seen as a success.